The Hasidism Research Fellow will work together with Levi Cooper on the editing and production of his forthcoming book: Hasidic Relics.

 The Research Fellow would fully complete the editing process during the academic year 2020/21.

-At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the Pardes fellowship.
+At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant research experience and potential growth and contributions through the Pardes fellowship.
 The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.

 Fellowship application deadline has been extended to May 21, 2020.